astorDev/backi/timers/dotnet/articles/101/index.md

 ![](safe-demo.gif)

-This wraps the main part about timers.
-But how about we do one more cool thing with our newly created timer.
+This wraps up the main part about timers.
+But how about we do one more cool thing with our newly created timer?

 ## Starting and Stopping